Rave-Saber/AVR-APA102-library/README.md

     * Probably requires re-writing patterns module to calculate single LED colors based on both step count and LED index.
 Is that too performance intensive?
+    * Or pass the array pointer & led length to each pattern instead of using the `current_sequence` & `LED_COUNT` globals.
+That would allow offsetting & shrinking patterns.
 * LED powersaving - light only every Xth LED, or set a maximum current the LEDs can use & use that to scale LED duty cycles.
 * Color mixing/blending, building gradients between sequence of colors.